Fritz Neumann (AKA Ric)

 (click to open/close)

-Fritz Neumann, AKA Ric (German, 1928-2014) painter, sculptor and graphic artist primarily known for his oil paintings, etchings in color and B&W, drawings, woodcuts and sculptures—under both his own name and that of his pseudonym artist name of ‘Ric’and as such we are comfortable attributing the artwork to him.
+Fritz Neumann, AKA Ric (German, 20th C.- ) painter and graphic artist primarily known for his oil paintings and etchings in color and B&W—under both his own name and that of his pseudonym artist name of ‘Ric’—of which we have a note from him regarding his pseudonym (see below).

-There has been a lot of confusion over the years regarding the unknown artist named ‘Ric’ and also for the artist Fritz Neumann (Ric is the pseudonym of Fritz Neumann, German, 1928-2014), regarding the paper they used for their etchings which included the mysterious publisher blindstamp 'JCB' (J.C. smaller letters intertwined with a larger ‘B’ inside a shield/crest).
-Their respective artwork of more modern abstract, cubist and realist styles for their oil and watercolor paintings, as well as etchings have been bought and sold, and posted on various sites online in recent decades with no clear answer as to their identities.
+There has been a lot of confusion over the years regarding the unknown artist named ‘Ric’ and also for the artist Fritz Neumann, as well as the specific paper that was used for many of their color and B&W etchings that featured the ‘mysterious’ publisher’s blindstamp with initials of ‘JCB’ (J.C. smaller letters intertwined with a larger ‘B’ inside a shield/crest).
+Their respective artwork of more-modern abstract and cubist styles for their oils and etchings have been bought and sold, and posted on various sites online in recent decades with no clear answer as to their identities.
 Even some specific blog sites devoted to, and about this unknown and collected artist of Ric, have popped up in recent years with people all trying to solve the mystery of this extremely elusive artist.
-We are now happy to say the mystery has been solved!
-See also the artist pages for Ric and Kunstverlag J.C.
-Blumenberg.
+With a lot of research and help from various people and collectors, we can now shed a bit more light on the artist and JCB publisher of their prints…though his true identity still remains elusive.

-Circa the early 1960’s, Neumann had been working as a painter and graphic artist (Maler und Graphiker), as well as under his pseudonym artist name of ‘Ric’.
-During that time, he worked directly with the publisher and dealer Walter Tetzlaff of Kunstverlag J.C.
+Circa the early 1960s, Fritz Neumann had been working as a painter and graphic artist (Maler und Graphiker) out of Haselhorst, Germany, as well as under his pseudonym artist name of ‘Ric’.
+During that time, he worked directly with the publisher and art dealer, Walter Tetzlaff of Kunstverlag J.C.
 Blumenberg, Import-Export (JCB, For: Josef Carl Blumenberg [German, 1880-1949]) located out of Heiligenhafen in Holstein, Germany for his etchings.
 Neumann’s etchings for both his real name and also that of his pseudonym ‘Ric’ were distributed through J.C.
-Blumenberg on nice wove paper that featured their ‘JCB’ shield blindstamp in the paper margin.
-Neumann also sold his etchings as well as his paintings (under both Neumann and Ric) directly to Walter Meibohm of Walter Meibohm Fine Arts (W.M.F.A.) in East Aurora, NY.
-According to our old invoice records, Neumann resided and operated from his Gartenfelder Strasse 132 h address in Berlin and also maintained a Haselhorst location (unknown address).
-In September of 1963, when Walter Meibohm was attempting to clear paintings purchased from Neumann (and also ones under his pseudonym of Ric), through U.S. customs, he requested that Neumann write a statement saying that they were indeed original oil paintings.
-Neumann promptly sent back a signed letter which indicated Neumann’s pseudonym alias of Ric, written as follows: “Berlin, Germany, 24.
+Blumenberg on nice heavier wove paper that featured their ‘JCB’ shield blindstamp in the lower paper margin.
+Neumann also sold his etchings as well as his paintings (under both Neumann and Ric) directly through Walter Meibohm of Walter Meibohm Fine Arts (W.M.F.A.) in East Aurora, New York.
+According to our old invoice records, Neumann resided and operated from his Haselhorst location at Gartenfelder Strasse 132h, which is a borough of Berlin.
+In September of 1963, when Walter Meibohm was attempting to clear commercial paintings through U.S. Customs purchased directly from Neumann himself (and also works under his pseudonym of Ric), he requested that Neumann write a statement saying that they were indeed original oil paintings.
+Neumann promptly sent back a signed letter (see below) which indicated Neumann’s pseudonym alias of Ric, written as follows: “Berlin, Germany, 24.
 9. 1963. [date written in blue ink], I, Fritz Neumann, declare that I am the painter of certain works of art: 9 oil paintings painted by me under the name of Ric – and I further declare these paintings are originals. [signed in blue ink] Fritz Neumann, [with artist stamp] Fritz Neumann, Maler und Graphiker, Berlin – Haselhorst, Gartenfelder Str.
-132h, Tel.
+132 h, Tel.
 38 48 57”.
-Mystery solved!

-Letter of Attribution for the Artist Pseudonym of Ric:
+Letter of Attribution for the Artist Pseudonym of Ric from Fritz Neumann:

 Click to Supersize